k98kurz/CRDTs/docs/lwwmap.md

 # Last-Writer-Wins Map

-The Last-Writer-Wins Map (LWWMap) is a CRDT that maintains a map of serializable keys to LWWRegisters that maintain serializable values.
+The Last-Writer-Wins Map (`LWWMap`) is a CRDT that maintains a map of serializable keys to `LWWRegister`s that maintain serializable values.

-The LWWMap is a composition of the Observed-Removed Set (ORSet) and LWWRegisters.
+The `LWWMap` is a composition of the Observed-Removed Set (`ORSet`) and `LWWRegister`s.
+The `ORSet` tracks which map keys have been added and removed.
-The ORSet tracks which map keys have been added and removed.
-Each key has an assigned LWWRegister for tracking the associated value.
+Each key has an assigned `LWWRegister` for tracking the associated value.

 ## Usage

-To use the LWWMap, import it from the crdts library as well as at least one class implementing the `DataWrapperProtocol` interface.
+To use the `LWWMap`, import it from the crdts library as well as at least one class implementing the `DataWrapperProtocol` interface.
 For example:

 ```python